 Boyd's low cross found Sone Aluko on the edge of the area but a poor first touch from the former Rangers man allowed Peterborough, who start their League One campaign against Swindon Town on Saturday, to clear.

 At the other end the Posh had a chance to take the lead themselves through Emile Sinclair but the 25-year-old's tame effort was well saved by Harper.

-Despite inspirational playmaker Lee Tomlin showing moments of magic for the Posh, it was Hull who should have doubled their lead just after the half-hour mark, Danny Graham heading over at the near post when well-placed following Ahmed Elmohamady's floated corner.
+Despite inspirational playmaker Lee Tomlin showing moments of magic for the hosts, it was Hull who should have doubled their lead just after the half-hour mark, Danny Graham heading over at the near post when well placed following Ahmed Elmohamady's floated corner.

 And when Tomlin limped off moments later, Peterborough's chances of getting anything from the game faded as they began to sit back and allow their Premier League opponents to attack.

 A flurry of changes from both sides slowed the tempo of the game after the interval as Hull remained in control, continuing to provide a threat through set-pieces, but poor delivery let Steve Bruce's side down as they struggled to double their advantage.